-Nigeria's HIV/AIDS prevalence rate of 5.8% is relatively small in comparison to some Southern African nations with seropositivity rates of over 30% of the adult population.
-However, the West African nation composes nearly one-tenth of the world's HIV/AIDS infected persons with 3.5 million infected people (UNAIDS 2001 estimate), the largest HIV-positive population in Africa after South Africa.
+Nigeria's HIV/AIDS prevalence rate of 5.4% is relatively small in comparison to some Southern African nations with seropositivity rates of over 30% of the adult population.
+However, the West African nation composes nearly one-tenth of the world's HIV/AIDS infected persons with 2.9 million infected people (UNAIDS 2006 estimate), the largest HIV-positive population in Africa after South Africa.
 Nigeria's population is expected to double by the year 2025, which will multiply the spread of the HIV virus considerably.
 In addition to the devastation HIV/AIDS has caused and continues to cause among Nigeria's adult population, half of the current population is under the age of 15.
-With only 55% of primary-school-aged children in school and the high HIV/AIDS prevalence rates among adults, Nigeria faces serious challenges and significant obstacles in the education and health care sectors (USAID Congressional Budget Justification, 2004).
-In late July 2001, the government of Nigeria announced a major AIDS treatment program.
-President Obasanjo declared that his government would provide cheap generic drugs to AIDS patients beginning September 2001.
-Patients were expected to pay about \$7 a month for the treatment.
-The government of Nigeria plans to distribute anti-retroviral drugs to an estimated 10,000 patients, but numerous obstacles have inhibited the implementation of this program.
+With just over half of primary-school-aged children in school and the large number of HIV/AIDS-infected adults, Nigeria faces serious challenges and significant obstacles in the education and health care sectors.